RubTheKid/WMS-WasteManagementSystem/readme.md

 # WMS - Waste Management System

-A comprehensive waste management system that uses AI to classify hazardous materials and manage service orders.
+A comprehensive waste management system that uses AI and ML to classify hazardous materials and manage service orders.

 ## Prerequisites